Makcientista/Makcientista/README.md

 <h2>**My personal interests:** </h2><br>

-- 👩‍💻 1ª Taking part in MULTICLOUD bootcamp, It is an immersive training program in the most relevant Cloud providers in the world: <b>Amazon Web Services (AWS)</b>, <b></b> <b>Microsoft Azure </b>,  <b>Google Cloud Platform (GCP)</b>,  <b>Oracle Cloud Infrastructure (OCI)</b>, in addition to modules, Bootcamp focuses on projects based on real-world scenarios in the technology market.
+- 👩‍💻 1ª Taking part in MULTICLOUD bootcamp at The Cloud Bootcamp, It is an immersive training program in the most relevant Cloud providers in the world: <b>Amazon Web Services (AWS)</b>, <b></b> <b>Microsoft Azure </b>,  <b>Google Cloud Platform (GCP)</b>,  <b>Oracle Cloud Infrastructure (OCI)</b>, in addition to modules, Bootcamp focuses on projects based on real-world scenarios in the technology market.
 There will also be +30 projects with individual and group challenges simulating teamwork.
 The course is taught by a high performance team in the Cloud market;
 <p align="left" >
 Using the followings tools:
 </p>